Satellite IRG

 The Satellite Interference Reduction Group (sIRG) is a global satellite trade organization now known as the Satcoms Innovation Group.
 Its original remit was to combat the increasing and costly problem of satellite Radio Frequency Interference (RFI).
-Having spearheaded a number of global initiatives to further innovation and technology to combat this problem, as well as raising awareness for both the problem and the available solutions, the group changed name in October 2018 in order to widen its remit.
-Satellite interference remains an important topic however resolution is becoming easier and quicker, while the satellite industry is facing other challenges that need attention.
+Having spearheaded a number of global initiatives to further innovation and technology to combat this problem, as well as raising awareness for both the problem and the available solutions, the group changed its name in October 2018 in order to widen its remit.
+Satellite interference remains an important topic, however, resolution is becoming easier and quicker, while the satellite industry is facing other challenges that need attention.
 By widening its remit, the group is able to spend time tackling those areas.

 The group's membership is made up of satellite operators and equipment manufacturers.
 Its main aim is to foster relationships between operators and manufacturers, solutions providers and users and create a forum for debate, through workshops and events, as well as sharing industry news and developments through its own channels.

-SIG works closely with other industry associations, including APSCC, CASBAA, GVF, WBU-ISOG and maintains a vital link between the satellite operator, manufacturers and their clients.
+SIG works closely with other industry associations, including APSCC, CASBAA, GVF, WBU-ISOG and maintains a vital link between the satellite operators, manufacturers and their clients.